neeraj-sharma-cali/psm.promo/README.md

 If you want to review other related code, the entry point is server/boot.js, which:
 1. first boots db proxy simulation, which simulates DB init and DB upgrade.
 This keeps app and DB in sync.
 3. The server starts on port 3000.

- **NOTE to Reviewer:** I chose node.js and reactive functional programming model with REST architecture.
-I love different technologies and am well versed with other programming paradigms and can be highly effective with them.

 ## Extensibility and Code Maintainability
 Adding more functionality to this code is quite easy.
 You can